Grains de café Arabica de spécialité triés à la main

 Main growing regions

-- Central and South America : Brazil is the largest producer of Arabica coffee in the world, followed by Colombia and Honduras.
+• Central and South America: Brazil is the largest producer of Arabica coffee in the world, followed by Colombia and Honduras.
 These countries offer perfect climatic conditions and high altitude, producing coffees with rich and varied flavors.
 Costa Rica and Guatemala are also renowned for their high-quality Arabica coffees.

-Specificities of the different terroirs
+Specifics of different terroirs

-- Soil : The composition of the soil, rich in minerals and organic matter, contributes to the nutrition of coffee plants and the quality of the beans.
+• Soil: The composition of the soil, rich in minerals and organic matter, contributes to the nutrition of coffee plants and the quality of the beans.

-6. Methods of Cultivation and Harvesting of Arabica Coffee
+6. Arabica Coffee Cultivation and Harvesting Methods

 Cultivation techniques